netxms/netxms-doc/admin/service-monitoring.rst

 This subagent can be used to check network services supported by libcurl.
 More information about syntax can be found here: http://curl.haxx.se/docs/manpage.html.

-This subagent will add this Metrics to node Metric list:
+This subagent will add this metrics to available metrics list:

 .. list-table::
    :widths: 50 100